ahhsoftware/getting-started/README.md

 ## Setup
 1. Within the root folder there is a folder "SQLScripts" and nested in that folder is a "GettingStartedInstall.sql" file.
 Create a new database named "GettingStarted" and run the script using the newly created "GettingStarted" database as the target.
 2. Connection Strings - There are connections strings in the applications that need to be editted to point to your instance of the "Getting Started" database.
-    * GettingStarted.Web - edit the appsettings.Development.json "ConnectionString"
+    * GettingStarted.Web - edit the "appsettings.Development.json" file "ConnectionString" value.
+    * GettingStarted.Tests - edit the connection strings at the top of each test class.
+    * GettingStarted.Functions - edit the "local.settings.json" file "ConnectionString" value.